 This is unless you are in a state of starvation or following an insufficient diet, exercising extremely intensely, or doing very long workouts.

-Generally speaking, protein usually provides less than 10% of the total energy needed for exercise except in extreme situations such as starvation, ketosis, or very long and intense workouts, so it is not usually factored into determining calories from carbs vs fat during exercise.
+Except in extreme situations such as starvation, ketosis, or very long and intense workouts, so it is not usually factored into determining calories from carbs vs fat during exercise.

 That aside, the relative percentage of carbohydrates vs fat burning as the fuel your body oxidizes for energy depends on the intensity and duration of the workout.

-As the exercise intensity increases, the relative percentage of carbohydrates increases, and the percentage of calories coming from fat decreases.
+As the cardio exercise intensity increases, the relative percentage of carbohydrates increases, and the percentage of calories coming from fat decreases.4Patel, H., Alkhawam, H., Madanieh, R., Shah, N., Kosmas, C. E., & Vittorio, T. J. (2017).
+Aerobic vs anaerobic exercise training effects on the cardiovascular system.
+World Journal of Cardiology, 9(2), 134. https://doi.org/10.4330/wjc.v9.i2.134

 This is why fat burn zone vs cardio zone workouts are done at a lower heart rate.

-Said another way, and simplified to some degree, at lower intensities of exercise, fat is the primary fuel.
-That’s why exercise machines that have a pre-programmed workout in the “fat-burning zone” have you moving at a slower pace or easier intensity than cardio zone workouts.
+That’s why exercise machines that have a pre-programmed workout in the “fat-burning zone” have you moving at a slower pace or easier or moderate intensity than cardiovascular zone workouts.

-Is the Fat Burn vs Cardio Heart Rate Zone Better for Weight Loss?
+Is The Fat Burn vs Cardio Heart Rate Zone Better For Weight Loss?

 If you are trying to maximize how much fat you burn, exercising in the fat burning heart rate zone may seem like the most effective approach, but this isn’t necessarily the case.